RBC warns of credit performance dependence on government aid after profit beat

 RBC reported adjusted cash earnings of C$2.69 per share versus analysts’ expectations of C$2.26.
 National Bank’s adjusted income rose to C$2.15 per share, compared with estimates of C$1.71.

-Reporting by Nichola Saminather in Toronto and Noor Zainab Hussain in Bengaluru; Additional reporting by Sohini Podder in Bengaluru; Editing by Amy Caren Daniel and Matthew Lewis
+Reporting by Nichola Saminather in Toronto and Noor Zainab Hussain in Bengaluru; Additional reporting by Sohini Podder in Bengaluru; Editing by Amy Caren Daniel, Matthew Lewis and Marguerita Choy

 Our Standards: The Thomson Reuters Trust Principles.